ARM-software/psa-api/doc/crypto/api/keys/types.rst

     .. param:: curve
         A value of type `psa_ecc_family_t` that identifies the elliptic curve family to be used.

-    .. todo:: Consider removing the _PT suffix from the WPA3-SAE key types - the only keys are the password token keys, so not sure the suffix is helpful?

     The bit-size of a WPA3-SAE password token is the bit size associated with the specific curve within the elliptic curve family.
     See the documentation of the elliptic curve family for details.